plaidfinch/myxine/README.md

 ## TL;DR:

-Write a function in any programming language from some data to a fragment of HTML, and `myxine` gives your program a dynamic webpage whose content [instantly reflects](#lets-play) whatever you'd like it to show.
+If you write a function in *any programming language* that makes some HTML, `myxine` can give you a dynamic webpage whose content [instantly reflects](#lets-play) whatever you'd like it to show.
 You can then [listen to events](#interactivity) within that page to quickly prototype a reactive user interface—with only a knowledge of HTML and your favorite language.